ftrackhq/integrations/doc/tutorial/load.rst

 This serves as an example on how to implement your own loader that is not part of the framework but required in production.

-Loading a plate onto an existing camera image plane is great to have when framing the animation.

 Definition
 ----------